jamesmeijers/FRoC-Testing-Software/FRoC_TEST_PACKAGE/read_me.txt

 		 selected for the test package folder
 		-CONST_PATH_TO_FRoC_DIR should be set to the location of your FRoC folder (containing multiple_paths and meta_parser folders)
-		-CONST_PATH_TO_QUARTUS should be set to the folder which contains Quartus' executables, e.g. .../bin/quartus_sh
-		-CONST_PATH_TO_MODELSIM should be set to the folder which contains Modelsim executables, e.g. .../linualoem/vsim
-	-open .../FRoC_TEST_PACKAGE/Scripts/FRoCTiming and edit the script so that it runs the quartus_sta executable on your machine with the given command -open .../FRoC_TEST_PACKAGE/Scripts/newFRoCProject and edit the script so that it runs the quartus_sh execuatable on your machine with the given command -cd into the folder .../FRoC_TEST_PACKAGE/source_code and run the script build-all-tests to build all the tests, then move each testing executable into its respective folder in .../FRoC_TEST_PACKAGE/Tests
+	-open .../FRoC_TEST_PACKAGE/Scripts/FRoCTiming and edit the script so that it runs the quartus_sta executable on your machine with the given command -open .../FRoC_TEST_PACKAGE/Scripts/newFRoCProject and edit the script so that it runs the quartus_sh execuatable on your machine with the given command -cd into the folder .../FRoC_TEST_PACKAGE/source_code and run the script build-all-tests to build all the tests and to move each testing executable into its respective folder in .../FRoC_TEST_PACKAGE/Tests
 	-Ensure FRoC, Quartus, Modelsim, and Python are all properly installed on your computer